wormhole-foundation/wormhole-docs/learn/messaging/ntt/configuration/ntt-rate-limiting.md

 You can configure the following limits on every chain that NTT is deployed to directly on the Manager:

-- **Sending limit:** A single outbound limit for sending tokens from the chain.
+- Sending limit: A single outbound limit for sending tokens from the chain
-- **Per-chain receiving limits:** For example, allowing `100` tokens to be received from Ethereum, but only 50 tokens to be received from Arbitrum.
+- Per-chain receiving limits: For example, allowing `100` tokens to be received from Ethereum, but only 50 tokens to be received from Arbitrum

 Rate limits are replenished every second over a fixed duration.
 While the default duration is 24 hours, the value is configurable at contract creation.
 Transfers that are rate-limited on the destination chain are added to an inbound queue with a similar release delay.